seam/cron/readme.md

         db.saveDebit(balance);
     }

-Finally, if you prefer a more futuristic approach then you can specify a return type of Future<T> and use the `AsyncResult` helper to return the result of your method call.
+You also have the option of specifying a return type of Future<T> and using the `AsyncResult` helper to return the result of your method call.
 Seam Cron will automatically wrap this in a useful Future<T> implementation which the calling code can use as expected, immediately.